Sharp multiple testing boundary for sparse sequences: Discussion

-{\em Adaptive procedures: comparing BH and $\ell$-values.} We have shown that two popular procedures reach the bounds in an adaptive manner: the $\ell$-value procedure and a properly tuned BH procedure.
+{\em Adaptive procedures: comparing BH and $\ell$-values.} We have shown that two popular procedures reach the optimal (local minimax) bounds in an adaptive manner: the $\ell$-value procedure and a properly tuned BH procedure.
 Both have optimal behaviour under relatively similar conditions, but each has its own merits in certain settings.
 One important message is that, even if the overall risk $\fr$ is allowed to be at least $\alpha$, taking the standard BH procedure with fixed $\alpha$ parameter does not lead to an optimal risk: taking $\alpha=\alpha_n$ to go to zero is really needed in order to achieve optimality (see Corollary~\ref{cor-subopt}).

-The $\ell$-value procedure does not need a tuning parameter going to zero: it can be applied, for example, for $t=1/2$: one can interpret this as the fact that it is already on the correct ``scale'' for the $\fr$-risk (this is perhaps unsurprising, as this procedure relates to the Bayes classifier for the Hamming risk when the prior is correct), while BH is scaled for the FDR, i.e. it essentially prescribes the FDR value.
-Since the FDR has to be negligible for certain parameters for optimal procedures with respect to $\fr$ (for sparsity preserving ones, as directly follows from combining Theorems \ref{thmgenericSubbotin} and \ref{thm-notrade-Subbotin}), this explains why one needs to take $\alpha=\alpha_n\to 0$ to achieve optimality for BH.
+The $\ell$-value procedure does not need a tuning parameter going to zero: it can be applied, for example, for $t=1/2$.
+One can interpret this as the fact that it is already on the correct ``scale'' for the $\fr$-risk (this is perhaps unsurprising, as this procedure relates to the Bayes classifier for the Hamming risk when the prior is correct), while BH is scaled for the FDR, i.e. it essentially prescribes the FDR value.
+Since the FDR has to be negligible for certain parameters for optimal procedures with respect to $\fr$ (for sparsity preserving ones, as directly follows from combining Theorems~\ref{th:minimax-multilevel} and \ref{thm-notrade-Subbotin}), this explains why one needs to take $\alpha=\alpha_n\to 0$ to achieve optimality for BH.

-On the other hand, since $\ell$-values are in principle not immediately designed for a (frequentist) FDR-control, proving that the $\ell$-value procedure controls the FDR can be nontrivial; in \cite{cr20} it was shown to be the case for arbitrary sparse signals, but this requires significant technical work (a result that is invoked here only to handle the somewhat degenerate case $\La_\infty=1$).
+On the other hand, since $\ell$-values are in principle not immediately designed for a (frequentist) FDR-control, proving that the $\ell$-value procedure controls the FDR can be non-trivial; in \cite{cr20} it was shown to be the case for arbitrary sparse signals, but required significant technical work (a result that is invoked here only to handle the somewhat degenerate case $b_n\to -\infty$ in Remark~\ref{rem:lvaluenotphibar}).